MatthewGerber/rlai/docs/case_studies/inverted_pendulum.md

 * `--epsilon 0.01`:  Probability of behaving randomly at each time step.
 * `--make-final-policy-greedy True`:  After all learning iterations, make the final policy greedy (i.e., `epsilon=0.0`).
 * `--num-improvements-per-plot 100`:  Plot training performance every 100 iterations.
-* `--num-improvements-per-checkpoint 100`:  Checkpoint the learning process every 100 iterations, enabling resumption.
-* `--checkpoint-path "~/Desktop/cartpole_checkpoint.pickle"`:  Where to store the checkpoint.
-* `--save-agent-path "~/Desktop/cartpole_agent.pickle"`:  Where to save the final agent.
+* `--save-agent-path ~/Desktop/cartpole_agent.pickle`:  Where to save the final agent.

 The training progression is shown below.